Litharge/ParlPy/README.md

 so that its first run behaves like `update_all_bills_in_session`, but after this places only bills updated after it was last run in the DataFrame.

-The BillsOverview object is then passed to todo: iterator
+The BillsOverview object is then passed to iterator parlpy.bills.bill_details_iterator.get_bill_details(), which yields an object containing information on the bill, including divisions data

 ## Intended Example Usage